iaz15/fyp-2020/README.md

 # README
+This repository contains the public versions of projects worked on by this user at Imperial College.
+This project was developed using Python version 3.7.6.

+## AMS (Autonomous Modelling System) version 1
-A desktop application to facilitate experiements in the metal forming group at Imperial.
+A desktop application to facilitate experiments in the metal forming group at Imperial.
 The following text describes how the original version (In the ams_submitted folder) works.

 It does 4 different things: